DoD-Platform-One/Twistlock/docs/k3d.md

 > If you are performing an upgrade, you will also need to update `console.credentials` with a valid username and password for accessing the API.

 ### Manual Deployment

+NOTE: This method is no longer recommended since you will want to make use of the chart init job.
+Instead follow the above helm chart deployment and these steps will be completed for you automatically.

 For the Twistlock Defender config you will also want to override some of the defaults.
 The below settings seem to work best on k3d (numbered based on their setting number on the Manage -> Defenders -> Deploy page).
 If a config is not listed use the default: